zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 There may be dozens of similar uses of `hMusicTrack` in the code.

-At some point, someones may identify the meaning of all these numerical values:
+At some point, someone may identify the meaning of all these numerical values:

 ```m68k
 MUSIC_NONE                              equ $00